yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 In this task, you will increase the number of instances for the API deployment in the Kubernetes management dashboard.
 While it is deploying, you will observe the changing status.

-1. From the navigation menu, select Workloads\>Deployments, and then select the API deployment
+1. From the navigation menu, select Workloads\>Deployments, and then select the API deployment.

-2. Select SCALE
+2. Select SCALE.

     ![In the Workloads \> Deployments \> api bar, the Scale icon is highlighted.](media/image89.png)

-3. Change the number of pods to 2, and then select **OK**
+3. Change the number of pods to 2, and then select **OK**.

     ![In the Scale a Deployment dialog box, 2 is entered in the Desired number of pods box.](media/image116.png)

-    **NOTE: If the deployment completes quickly, you may not see the deployment Waiting states in the dashboard as described in the following steps**.
+    >**NOTE: If the deployment completes quickly, you may not see the deployment Waiting states in the dashboard as described in the following steps**.

-4. From the Replica Set view for the API, you'll see it is now deploying and that there is one healthy instance and one pending instance
+4. From the Replica Set view for the API, you'll see it is now deploying and that there is one healthy instance and one pending instance.

     ![Replica Sets is selected under Workloads in the navigation menu on the left, and at right, Pods status: 1 pending, 1 running is highlighted.
 Below that, a red arrow points at the API deployment in the Pods box.](media/image117.png)